pskevin/shutter/README.md

 For example, if we ran on MacOS,
-In one terminal, start the cluster:  `./cluster@darwin-amd64` In another terminal, invoke the master to run parse test file: `./master@darwin-amd64 ParseFile master/examples/run_1.txt`
+In one terminal, start the cluster:  `./cluster@darwin-amd64` In another terminal, invoke the master to run test file: `./master@darwin-amd64 ParseFile master/examples/run_1.txt`

 ## Example Test Cases
 We tried the provided test cases, and also tried creating more nodes after some amount of Sends and Receives have happened.
 Moreover, we have attached a video showing how our Final E2E run works for reference.